Skip to main content

 Using S3 compatible storage

-To use an S3 compatible storage other than AWS S3, such as MinIO or Cloudflare R2, you may supply an endpoint_url in the config.
+To use an S3 compatible storage other than AWS S3, such as MinIO, Cloudflare R2 or Google Cloud Storage, you may supply an endpoint_url in the config.
 This should be set along with AWS credentials:

 [destination.filesystem]